Hidden convexity, optimization, and algorithms on rotation matrices: Introduction

 \subsubsection{Feasibility problems on $\SO(n)$ with diagonal constraints}

-A classical theorem of Horn, \cite[Theorem 8]{horn1954doubly}, gives a first example of a hidden convexity result on $\SO(n)$. \begin{theorem} Let $\textrm{diag}:\R^{n\by n}\to\R^n$ map a square matrix to its diagonal elements, then $\diag(\SO(n))$ is convex (in fact, polyhedral) and its image is given by the \emph{parity polytope} $\PP_n$. \end{theorem} See \cref{sec:feas_diag} for a definition of $\PP_n$ and \cref{app:separation_pp} for efficient separation and optimization oracles for $\PP_n$.
+A classical theorem of Horn, \cite[Theorem 8]{horn1954doubly}, gives a first example of a hidden convexity result on $\SO(n)$. \changetwo{Recall, the parity polytope is defined as } \begin{theorem} Let $\textrm{diag}:\R^{n\by n}\to\R^n$ map a square matrix to its diagonal elements, then $\diag(\SO(n))$ is convex (in fact, polyhedral) and its image is given by the \emph{parity polytope} $\PP_n$. \end{theorem} \changetwo{In \cref{app:separation_pp}, we give} efficient separation and optimization oracles for $\PP_n$.
+We give a definition of a separation oracle in \cref{sec:son_one_constraint}.
 It follows that feasibility problems on $\SO(n)$ with convex constraints on the diagonal elements, i.e., given convex $\cC\subseteq \R^n$, decide the feasibility of

 can be decided by testing the feasibility of $\PP_n\cap \cC$.

 In \cref{sec:feas_diag}, we complete this picture by showing how to construct an element of \eqref{eq:diagX_feas} given $d\in \PP_n\cap \cC$. \begin{restatable}{theorem}{thmdiagonal} Given $d\in\PP_n$, it is possible to construct $X\in\SO(n)$ satisfying $\diag(X) = d$ in time $O(n^2)$. \end{restatable}